rwieruch/blog_robinwieruch_content/blog/react-table-filter/index.md

 };
 ```

-Next, to the Table component, or somewhere entirely else if you want, add a HTML checkbox group for setting the filter state:
+Next, add a HTML checkbox group to the Table component, or somewhere entirely else if you want, to set the filter state:

 ```javascript{6-28}
 const App = () => {